mbloms/academy-git-101-backwards/excercises/00-basics.md

 .git/refs/tags
 ```

-This course will not go into any more details about what is in this directory and you will typically not have to look into it during everyday work, but it is important to know that this is your Git repository.
+~This course will not go into any more details about what is in this directory and you will typically not have to look into it during everyday work, but it is important to know that this is your Git repository.~
+Or will it?

 ## Check status